-Students in large choral ensembles are auditioned jointly by all choral ensemble directors.
-Students are assigned to a single large choral ensemble.
+Instrumental students are auditioned by ensemble directors for large and small ensemble placement.
 Conservatory award recipients may be required to perform in up to four credits of ensemble per semester, and these responsibilities are considered when students are placed.
 Placements are dictated by the personnel and balance needs of each ensemble.
-Choral ensembles are open, by audition, to students from all curricula and all schools.
+Instrumental ensembles are open, by audition, to students from all curricula and all schools.